 SUMMARY OF BACKFILL PLACEMENT GUIDELINES

 Compact the backfill by working parallel to, but not immediately adjacent to, the structure.

 Place fill evenly on both sides.
 Peaking or rolling of the structure must be avoided.
-(Note discussion of shape control, below.)
+(Note discussion of shape control in the next column.)